Robust Counterfactual Inference in Markov Decision Processes: Introduction

-\jl{\textit{Partial counterfactual inference} methods address this problem by computing bounds (as opposed to sharp values) on counterfactual probabilities, over \textit{all} causal models compatible with the given data.} \jl{One important work in this area is the canonical SCM approach developed by \citet{pmlr-v162-zhang22ab}, which formulates partial counterfactual inference as an optimisation problem.} \jl{However, while this approach can compute counterfactual probability bounds in a wide range of settings (including those with unobserved confounders), their optimisation procedure is highly inefficient, as the number of constraints grows exponentially with the size of the MDP \citep{duarte2023, zaffalon2024,pmlr-v162-zhang22ab}.} \paragraph{Contributions} \jl{In this paper, we demonstrate how the partial counterfactual inference approach of \citep{pmlr-v162-zhang22ab} can be applied to MDPs, and prove this optimisation problem reduces to exact analytical bounds in the MDP setting (i.e., a Markovian setting with no unobserved confounders), thus successfully addressing the complexity of this optimisation problem.} Next, using these bounds, we construct interval counterfactual MDPs, which we solve using pessimistic value iteration \citep{mathiesen2024intervalmdp} to derive robust counterfactual policies that optimise the worst-case counterfactual rewards across all possible causal models compatible with the given data. \jl{Finally, we evaluate the average performance and robustness of our approach on a range of MDP benchmarks, demonstrating that our policies are more robust to causal model uncertainty than those derived from the Gumbel-max SCM.
-Thanks to the analytical bounds, our approach results in a speedup of 4-251x over the Gumbel-max SCM.}
+\jl{\textit{Partial counterfactual inference} methods address this problem by computing bounds (as opposed to sharp values) on counterfactual probabilities, over \textit{all} causal models compatible with the given data.} \jl{One important work in this area is the canonical SCM approach developed by \citet{pmlr-v162-zhang22ab}, which formulates partial counterfactual inference as an optimisation problem.} \jl{However, while this approach can compute counterfactual probability bounds in a wide range of settings (including those with unobserved confounders), their optimisation procedure is highly inefficient, as the number of constraints grows exponentially with the size of the MDP \citep{duarte2023, zaffalon2024,pmlr-v162-zhang22ab}.} \paragraph{Contributions} In this paper, we demonstrate how the partial counterfactual inference approach of \citet{pmlr-v162-zhang22ab} can be applied to MDPs, and prove this optimisation problem reduces to exact analytical bounds in the MDP setting (i.e., a Markovian setting with no unobserved confounders), thus successfully addressing the complexity of this optimisation problem.
+Next, using these bounds, we construct interval counterfactual MDPs, which we solve using pessimistic value iteration \citep{mathiesen2024intervalmdp} to derive counterfactual policies that optimise the worst-case counterfactual rewards across all possible causal models compatible with the given data, \camera{ensuring robustness to uncertainty in the true underlying causal model}\footnote{\camera{This notion of robustness aligns with existing work on robust MDPs, which design policies resilient to uncertainty in the transition probabilities \citep{nilim2003robustness}, but differs from other notions, e.g., robustness to out-of-distribution environments \citep{pinto2017robust}.}}.
+Finally, we evaluate the average performance and robustness of our approach on a range of MDP benchmarks, demonstrating that our policies are more robust to causal model uncertainty than those derived from the Gumbel-max SCM.
+Thanks to the analytical bounds, our approach results in a speedup of 4-251x over the Gumbel-max SCM. \camera{For the full paper, including appendices and proofs, see~\cite{lally2025robust}.}